 6) And now you officially have a Bluehost account.
 Exciting, right?
 Next you need to create your password.

-8) Now that your password has been created, you can log into your account for the first time!
+8) Congratulations!
+Now that your password has been created, you can log into your account for the first time!
 Click the blue “log in” button.
 It should automatically take you to the Bluehost Portal, but if not, go ahead and log in using the “hosting” tab and not “webmail.”

-18) Now that you have your password, you can log into WordPress and you’ll be presented with your WordPress dashboard.
+16) Now that you have your password, you can log into WordPress and you’ll be presented with your WordPress dashboard.
 If you see this first screen below, just go to the left and click “My Sites” and you’ll see your new site.
 That will take you to the dashboard.
 This will seem like a lot of information!
 Spend some time going through the various settings.
 It may be confusing at first, but in no time it will all be second nature.
 I am not a tech person, but I took to it quickly.

 NOW FOR THE FUN STUFF: CHOOSE YOUR THEME